mamatsa/coronatime/README.md

 ### Deployment

-Application is deployed on digitalocean server with `ngnix`.
-You can view it [here](https://coronatime.otar.redberryinternship.ge/).
+**Application is deployed on digitalocean server with `ngnix`.
+You can view it [here](https://coronatime.otar.redberryinternship.ge/)**

-**If you need to deploy this application follow the next steps:
+If you want to deploy this application on your own:

-3\.
-Then copy env example file.
-You can change environment variables inside .env with your preferences:
+1\.
+You need to copy env example file on server:

 ```sh
 cp .env.example .env
 ```

-5\.
-You can also build project for production if you need to:
+2\.
+And then just build:

 ```sh
 npm run build